 Connor Park Challenge Course

-Wakamow Valley will be installing a new playground in Connor Park to replace the existing, out of date, wooden play structure that was constructed over 30 years ago.
+Wakamow Valley installed a new playground in Connor Park to replace the existing, out of date, wooden play structure that was constructed over 30 years ago.
 The new playground, a Challenge Course designed for 13 year olds – adult, is innovative and will promote increased physical activity and encourage healthier lifestyles.
-The course was installed in the fall of 2018 and we will be having a grand opening and challenge course event in June 2019.
-Stay tuned for event details.

 Kinsmen-Wellesley Park Playground